-If it is early in the spring and the beneficial bacteria in your filter has not had a chance to recover from the cold winter water, that can also cause bubbles.
+Foaming can occur in the early spring if the beneficial bacteria in your filter have not had a chance to recover from the cold winter water.
 Try cutting back on feeding for a while to see if the filter can catch up.

-However, if it’s mid-summer and you’re still having issues, your filter may be too small to handle your current fish load.
+However, if it is mid-summer and you are still having issues, your filter may be too small to handle your current fish load.
 Consider either reducing the number of fish in your pond or moving up to a larger filter.